daoran/proto/README.md

     docs:
       Generate docs for proto.

-The commands you usually care about are `debug`, `release` and `install`.

-Or, if you're old-fashioned the standard way to build a C++ project is to enter the following commands at the root of the repo.
+Or, the standard way to build a C++ project is to enter the following commands at the root of the repo.

     mkdir -p build
     cd build